dmullen17/smartSpotifyPlaylists/README.md

 Open two command lines tabs and navigate to the `authorization_code` and `client` directories.

 From the `authorization_code` directory start the node server.
+The node instances runs on localhost:8888.
 ```
 node App.js
 ```

-From the `client` directory launch the React app
+From the `client` directory launch the React app.
+The React app runs on localhost:3000.
 ```
 npm start src/app.js
 ```